rapid7/metasploit-framework/docs/metasploit-framework.wiki/Landing-Pull-Requests.md

 **This page is meant for Committers.
 If you are unsure whether you are a committer, you are not.**

 Metasploit is built incrementally by the community through GitHub's [Pull Request](https://github.com/rapid7/metasploit-framework/pulls) mechanism.
-Submitting pull requests (or PRs) is already discussed in the [Dev environment setup](https://docs.metasploit.com/docs/development/get-started/setting-up-a-metasploit-development-environment.html) documentation.
+Submitting pull requests (or PRs) is already discussed in the [[Dev environment setup|./dev/Setting-Up-a-Metasploit-Development-Environment.md]] documentation.
 It's important to realize that PRs are a feature of GitHub, not git, so this document will take a look at how to get your git environment to deal with them sensibly.

 # The short story

- - Configure your git environment as described [here](https://docs.metasploit.com/docs/development/get-started/setting-up-a-metasploit-development-environment.html#keeping-in-sync).
+ - Configure your git environment as described [[here|./dev/Setting-Up-a-Metasploit-Development-Environment.md]].
  - Add the `fetch = +refs/pull/*/head:refs/remotes/upstream/pr/*` line to your `.git/config`.
  - Add your signing key `git config --global user.signingkey`
      - Use `gpg --list-keys` to view your available keys.
 Note that on certain systems you may need to replace `gpg` with `gpg2`.
 Sample output can be seen below: